alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 ## Consensus

+All blockchains require a synchronized state, otherwise called consensus.

 <h5 style="text:italic" align="center"><em>
 <div align="center"><img src="./Consensus.png"></img></div>
 This table outlines the major blockchain approaches to consensus.
 There is a slight divergence from researcher terminlogoy in that it dissects "proof of work and stake" sybil resistance mechanisms into "stochastic" and "prestige" approaches.
-We differentiate between these approaches to allow for a better understanding of the strengths and weaknesses of these approaches as well as preparing ourselves for future work in hybrid classical and quantum information theory approaches.
+We differentiate between these approaches to allow for a better understanding of the strengths and weaknesses of these approaches as well as preparing ourselves for future research in hybrid classical and quantum information theory approaches.
 </em></h5>

 ## Advantages of Smart Contracts and Blockchains